ffelipeoliveira/FrameUITabsForFirefox/README.md

 # Notes from fork:
 * This fork isn't itended to be merged into the main repo since it's intended to be a workaround for those who, like me, prefer the native horizontal tabs insted of vertical ones, which are preferred by FineFuturity.
-* It have yet to be tested on Windows, I've only used it on a Linux machine with GTK firefox running.
+* It have yet to be tested on Mac, I've only used it on a Ubuntu and Windows 10.
 * I'm inexperienced on Firefox customization, so there will be lots of erros.
 If you want please tell me suggestions and report issues, I plan on improving this and keep up to date with the main repo.

 # Notes from main: